XSEDE/Discovery_Manage-Monitoring/README.md

-# XSEDE Information Services - Manage-Monitoring
+# Manage-Monitoring Router for XSEDE Information Services

 Route Monitoring messages, typically:
 * From the pub/sub service